adarsh-kr/adarsh-kr.github.io/about.md

 ---

 <p class="message">
-  Hey there!
+  Namaste!
 This page is included as an example.
 Feel free to customize it for your own use upon downloading.
 Carry on!
 </p>

+Namaste, I'm Adarsh.
+Currently, an Applied Scientist in Alexa at Amazon, LA.
+I am part of the Alexa Search where I work on web-scale Question Answering.
+My research interests are in designing efficient Deep Learning Models for Open Domain Question Answering.

+I did my undergrad at IIT-Guwahati as well, and worked on developing interpretable methods for predicting onset and weaning of invasive interventions for patients in Intensive Care Units.
+I've spent a couple summers interning, here in Cambridge at Google Brain, and enjoying the West Coast with Jawbone and Zephyr Health.
+I also love traveling, hiking, farmer's markets, cooking, taking photographs, and reading.

+Adarsh is currently

 In the novel, *The Strange Case of Dr. Jeykll and Mr. Hyde*, Mr. Poole is Dr. Jekyll's virtuous and loyal butler.
 Similarly, Poole is an upstanding and effective butler that helps you build Jekyll themes.
 It's made by [@mdo](https://twitter.com/mdo).